LearnedVector/Wav2Letter/README.md

 python smoke_test.py
 ```

-This will train a model on randomly inputs and target generated data.
-Of course expect the output to be garbage.
+This will train a model on randomly generated inputs and target generated data.
+If everyhing is workign correctly, expect to see outputs of the predicted and target labels.
+Of course expect the outputs to be garbage.

 ## Data